Ka'Raun White

-Ka'Raun White (born July 4, 1993) is a former American football wide receiver.
+Ka'Raun White (born July 4, 1993) is an American former football wide receiver.
 He played college football at West Virginia.
 In his Mountaineer career, White caught 124 passes for 1,852 yards and 17 touchdowns.
-After going undrafted in the 2018 NFL Draft, White was signed by the Seattle Seahawks.
+After going undrafted in the 2018 NFL draft, White was signed by the Seattle Seahawks.

 High school

 White played high school football at Emmaus High School in Emmaus, Pennsylvania.

 College

 On the collegiate level, White played for West Virginia.

 Professional career

 Seattle Seahawks

 White signed with the Seattle Seahawks as an undrafted free agent on May 4, 2018.
 He was waived three days later.

 Cincinnati Bengals

 On May 8, 2018, White was claimed off waivers by the Cincinnati Bengals.
 He was waived on September 1, 2018.

 Pittsburgh Steelers

 On January 3, 2019, the Pittsburgh Steelers signed White to a reserve/future contract.
 He was waived on May 13, 2019.

 Personal life

 White's older brother Kevin is a wide receiver who was drafted in the first round by the Chicago Bears in 2015 and later played for the New Orleans Saints and San Francisco 49ers.

-White's younger brother Kyzir is a linebacker who was drafted in 2018 by the Los Angeles Rams, where he played for three seasons, and then joined the Philadelphia Eagles during its 2022 Super Bowl season and now plays for the Arizona Cardinals.
+White's younger brother Kyzir is a linebacker who was drafted in 2018 by the Los Angeles Chargers, where he played for four seasons, and then joined the Philadelphia Eagles during its 2022 Super Bowl season and now plays for the Tennessee Titans.